Simplifying Radical Expressions Definitions Flashcards | Channels for Pearson+

 Control buttons has been changed to "navigation" mode.1/15

-An algebraic form containing a root symbol, such as a square root or cube root, often involving numbers, variables, or both.Perfect Square
+Mathematical symbol representing the root of a number or expression, such as a square root or cube root.Radicand

-A value obtained by squaring an integer or variable, making its square root a whole number or variable.Perfect Cube
+The value or expression located inside a radical symbol, whose root is being taken.Index

-A value obtained by cubing an integer or variable, making its cube root a whole number or variable.Radicand
+The small number written above and to the left of the radical sign, indicating the degree of the root.Perfect Square

-The number or expression located inside the root symbol, whose root is being evaluated.Index
+A number or expression that is the square of an integer or variable, allowing for exact square root extraction.Perfect Cube

-The small number written above and to the left of the radical sign, indicating the degree of the root.Like Radicals
+A value that results from raising an integer or variable to the third power, enabling exact cube root extraction.Exponent

-Radical expressions with identical radicands and the same index, allowing them to be combined through addition or subtraction.Product Rule for Radicals
+A number indicating how many times a base is multiplied by itself, often used to simplify radicals with variables.Product Rule for Radicals

-A property allowing the root of a product to be written as the product of the roots of each factor.Quotient Rule for Radicals
+Property allowing the radical of a product to be written as the product of separate radicals.Quotient Rule for Radicals

-A property allowing the root of a quotient to be written as the quotient of the roots of the numerator and denominator.Exponent Rule
+Property allowing the radical of a fraction to be written as the quotient of separate radicals.Like Radicals

-A principle stating that when a variable's exponent matches the root's index, the root and exponent cancel, simplifying the expression.Simplest Radical Form
+Radical expressions with identical radicands and indexes, making them eligible for addition or subtraction.Unlike Radicals

-A radical expression where no perfect powers remain under the radical and all like radicals are combined.Fractional Radical
+Radical expressions with different radicands or indexes, requiring simplification before combining.Simplified Radical Form

-A radical expression containing variables, simplified using the same rules as for numerical radicands.Prime Number
+A symbol, often a letter, representing an unknown value, which can appear under a radical and be simplified using exponent rules.Fractional Radicand

-A whole number greater than 1 with only two factors, itself and 1, often resulting in irreducible radicals.Addition of Radicals
+A radicand that is a fraction, which can be split into separate radicals for numerator and denominator.Addition of Radicals

-A process where only like radicals are combined by adding their coefficients, similar to combining like terms in algebra.Subtraction of Radicals
+Operation combining like radicals by adding their coefficients, similar to combining like terms in algebra.Subtraction of Radicals

-A process where only like radicals are combined by subtracting their coefficients, after ensuring the radicals are simplified.
+Operation combining like radicals by subtracting their coefficients, only possible when radicands and indexes match.